theodryden/crewconstruct/README.md

-**Medical Website README**
+**CrewConstruct Website README**
-The brief for this website was to create a website that helps architects hire the best construction worker talent for their projects.
+The aim for this website was to create an application that helps architects hire the best construction worker talent for their projects.

-Purpose
-- To practice building React websites to spec

 https://github.com/user-attachments/assets/29e84418-b9b0-4395-8d35-14d0e14ea471